Explore this resource

 Mental health support for the schools workforce

-Barnardo’s Scotland and mental health charity Place2Be will offer new mental health support for staff.
+Barnardo’s Scotland and mental health charity Place2Be are offering new mental health support for staff.

-Place2Be will be offering two forms of additional support to the education workforce as follows:
+Place2Be are offering two forms of additional support to the education workforce as follows:

-- Place2Be will be offering its Place2Think programme to teachers and school leaders across Scotland.
-Participants will join a small group of peers remotely on a monthly basis, to reflect on how they are impacted by their work in school, and how emotional factors can impact learning for some young people.
-The sessions have already been well-received by hundreds of teachers in Scotland, and are based on the model of clinical supervision used across the mental health profession.
-The aim is to mitigate against secondary trauma, compassion fatigue, stress-related absence and burn-out.
-Sign up now for these sessions.
+- Place2Be have offered its Place2Think programme to teachers and school leaders across Scotland.
+Participants joined a small group of peers remotely on a monthly basis, to reflect on how they are impacted by their work in school, and how emotional factors can impact learning for some young people.
+These sessions are now fully booked for the current session.

-- Place2Be will also be supporting schools staff wellbeing through a series of webinars covering a range of topics including ‘recovery and self-care’ and ‘understanding and managing anxiety in uncertain times’.
+- Place2Be are also supporting schools staff wellbeing through a series of webinars covering a range of topics including ‘recovery and self-care’ and ‘understanding and managing anxiety in uncertain times’.

-Barnardo’s Scotland will be offering a workshop programme for school staff who wish to develop Spaces for Wellbeing, which will support the mental health and wellbeing of staff.
-The workshops will include co-production methods and build capacity with education staff.
+Barnardo’s Scotland are offering a workshop programme for school staff who wish to develop Spaces for Wellbeing, which will support the mental health and wellbeing of staff.
+The workshops include co-production methods and build capacity with education staff.

-An initial group will explore what conditions enable whole school wellbeing.
-The ideas generated through this process will then be used to develop a further series of workshops, one in each of the regional areas.
+An initial group explored what conditions enable whole school wellbeing.
+The ideas generated through this process were then used to develop a further series of workshops, one in each of the regional areas.

 - Support to develop an action plan capturing how they intend to develop and implement Spaces for Wellbeing in their context.